 - Duration: 60 seconds

 - Best use: This Pylon is skipped by some builds and often in group play because of the added Crowd Control effect, but it still can be used to skip floors fast or to help stacking Bane of the Stricken on the Rift Guardian.
-Leaving the Greater Rift only removes the knockback effect and let you keep the other benefits.
+Leaving the Greater Rift for a moment only removes the knockback effect and let you keep the other benefits.

 - Power Pylon